PX4/PX4-user_guide/en/dev_log/ulog_file_format.md

   - `incompat_flags[0]`: *DATA_APPENDED* (Bit 0): if set, the log contains appended data and at least one of the `appended_offsets` is non-zero.

   The rest of the bits are currently not defined and must be set to 0.
   This can be used to introduce breaking changes that existing parsers cannot handle.
-For example, when an old ULog Parser that didn't have the concept of *DATA_APPENDED* reads the newer ULog, it would stop parsing the log as the log will contain out-of-spec messages / concepts.
+For example, when an old ULog parser that didn't have the concept of *DATA_APPENDED* reads the newer ULog, it would stop parsing the log as the log will contain out-of-spec messages / concepts.
   If a parser finds any of these bits set that isn't specified, it must refuse to parse the log.
-- `appended_offsets`: File offset for appended data.
+- `appended_offsets`: File offset (0-based) for appended data.
   If no data is appended, all offsets must be zero.
   This can be used to reliably append data for logs that may stop in the middle of a message.
   For example, crash dumps.